 Please note: the following information is for the inviting host instutitutions only.
-Interested U.S. Scholars please refer to the information provided by the United States Department of State here.
+Interested U.S. Scholars please refer to the information provided by the United States Department of State and World Learning here.

 For over 50 years, the Fulbright Scholar Program has sent leading U.S. faculty and professionals around the world to teach and research for terms ranging from three months to an academic year.

-In order to extend the scope and reach of the traditional program in a new era, the Fulbright Specialist Program was initiated to provide up to five short-term Fulbright grants (per academic year) of usually six weeks.
-Not only are grant lengths shorter under the new option, but grantees are able to undertake different types of activities.
+In order to extend the scope and reach of the traditional program in a new era, the Fulbright Specialist Program was initiated to offer shorter grant periods of usually six weeks and to undertake different types of activities.

 Central to the new program, however, is the original Fulbright purpose of advancing mutual understanding, establishing long-term cooperation, and creating opportunities for institutional linkages.